 Volunteer with the emergency food system during the COVID-19 pandemic:

 If you are healthy and under 60 years old, local food pantries need your help!
 Community food insecurity is worse than usual, as our neighbors face unemployment and lack of school meals.
 Many food pantries are run primarily by older, retired volunteers, who are particularly vulnerable to the virus and therefore unable to get involved.
-If you’re able help, please consider volunteering your time at one of the following food pantries.
+If you’re able help, please consider volunteering your time at one of the following locations.
 All of the organizations listed below have taken steps to minimize social contact and to follow CDC recommendations in the pantry (e.g. drive-through pantries, grab-and-go options, and sanitizing protocols).
 Thank you for your help!

-Organizations needing additional volunteer assistance during the COVID-19 pandemic:
+Additional organizations needing additional volunteer assistance during the COVID-19 pandemic:

 Harvest Time Food Pantry at Christ Church Apostolic (Volunteers needed on Wednesday evenings from 6 – 8 PM.
 Email L’Tonya for information.)